angular/angular/aio/content/guide/file-structure.md

 ### End-to-end test files

-An `e2e/` subfolder contains source files for a set of end-to-end tests that correspond to an application, along with test-specific configuration files.
+An `e2e/` folder at the top level contains source files for a set of end-to-end tests that correspond to the root-level application, along with test-specific configuration files.

+For a multi-project workspace, application-specific end-to-end tests are in the project root, under `projects/project-name/e2e/`.

 <code-example language="none" linenums="false">
-my-app/
   e2e/
      src/                 (end-to-end tests for my-app)
         app.e2e-spec.ts